BomberFish/SwiftTop/README.md

 - iPhone Xʀ, iOS 16.1 (20B82)
 - MacBookPro16,2, macOS 14.1 (23B74) **with SIP disabled and AMFI partially disabled**

+## Installing

+For iOS, you'll need an iPhone, iPad, or iPod Touch with TrollStore installed.
+Download the latest `.tipa` from the [Releases section](https://github.com/BomberFish/SwiftTop/releases) (eta son) and install it with TrollStore.

 ## TODO

 - Privileged kill with spawn_root (just doesn't work right now')
 - More process details (threads, open files, open ports, mapped modules, etc)
 - Implement other features from CocoaTop
+- Test more on macOS

 ## Building for iOS